superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval_qdrant_ragas.md

 ## In sum

-We've walked you through an implementation of the RAGAS evaluation framework - from creating an evaluation dataset (questions, answers, and ground-truth data), through elucidating the RAGAS metrics and using them to evaluate a sample naive RAG system.
+We've walked you through an implementation of the RAGAS evaluation framework - from creating an evaluation dataset (questions, answers, and ground-truth data), through elucidating the RAGAS metrics, and using them to evaluate a sample naive RAG system.
 Compared with using LLMs (T5 and OpenAI), RAGAS appeared to perform more efficiently, with more flexibility for evaluating the most critical aspects of a QA system, granular metrics, and e2e metrics in RAG system retrieval and generation.

 In our next article, we'll do a code walkthrough of [Arize Phoenix](https://phoenix.arize.com/) - another framework for evaluating RAG systems.